Steve Portigal, Author, Speaker, and Customer Research Expert

-Steve Portigal, Author, Speaker, and Customer Research Expert, shares how to drive innovation using the power of strategic customer insights.
+Steve shares how to drive innovation using the power of strategic customer insights.
 He reminds us that learning from customers is “messy” because we are complex beings.
-In order to go deep while interviewing customers, you should have clarity about what is uncomfortable for you versus what is uncomfortable for customers and not conflate the two.
+In order to go deep while interviewing customers, you need to clarify what is uncomfortable for you versus what is uncomfortable for customers, and not to confuse the two.
 His provocation, “No One Cares,” highlights the risk of magnifying the significance of our solutions in a customer’s life and missing the opportunity to focus on things that customers care about.

 About our Guest

 Steve is Principal at Portigal Consulting.
 He helps companies to think and act strategically while innovating with user insights.
 His work has informed the development of medical information systems, professional audio gear, design systems, videoconferencing technology, and music streaming services.
 He is the author of several books including, Interviewing Users and Doorbells, Danger, and Dead Batteries: User Research War Stories.
 Steve is an accomplished presenter who speaks about culture, innovation, and design at companies and conferences across the globe.